 Where Adelaide's retreat instinct finds a quieter register

 Adelaide's accommodation market has split into two distinct modes over the past decade.
 On one side sit the large-footprint city hotels, conference-capable and connected to the CBD's dining and entertainment corridor.
 On the other, a smaller cohort of properties has moved toward the retreat model: limited in scale, positioned away from the urban centre, and designed around the idea that stillness is the amenity.
 Sequoia Lodge, sitting at 1 Mawson Drive with a 2025 MICHELIN Selected distinction, belongs to the second category.
-That Michelin recognition matters here not as a culinary signal but as a quality threshold: the Michelin Hotels guide applies editorial criteria around comfort, character, and service consistency, and inclusion implies the lodge clears those bars against Adelaide's wider field.
+That Michelin recognition matters here as a quality threshold: the Michelin Hotels guide applies editorial criteria around comfort, character, and service consistency.

 Within Australia's retreat-hotel niche, properties earn their standing through a combination of setting, programming depth, and the degree to which they resist the pull toward conventional hotel formats.
 Sequoia Lodge's address places it outside the core CBD grid, in a pocket of Adelaide where the city's edge softens toward the parkland and residential fabric of its southern reaches.
-That positioning is a deliberate choice in the retreat model: distance from the city centre is not a logistical compromise, it is the offer itself.
+That positioning is a deliberate choice in the retreat model.

 Australia has developed a recognisable vocabulary for retreat-oriented properties over the past fifteen years.
 The country's geography makes it credible in a way that is harder to achieve in denser urban markets: even a modest buffer of landscape between a property and the city creates a perceptual shift that guests travelling from Sydney, Melbourne, or internationally actively seek.
 Properties like Southern Ocean Lodge in Kingscote and Emirates One&Only Wolgan Valley in Wolgan Valley represent the high end of that spectrum, where remoteness is the primary product.
 Sequoia Lodge operates in a different register, one closer to the city but calibrated toward a quieter experience than the full-service urban hotel.